-- The Government of Bangladesh adopts and implements remaining legislation and rules pertaining to labour migration
+- The Government of Bangladesh adopts and implements legislation and rules pertaining to labour migration.

-- Bangladeshi officials are trained on International Labour Standards principles and good practices in labour migration in Memorandum of Understanding and Bilateral Agreements
+- Bangladeshi officials are able to apply International Labour Standards principles and good practices in labour migration in Memorandum of Understanding and Bilateral Agreements.

-- The government and recruitment agencies are able to improve the scope and quality of services, such as ethical recruitment and providing guidelines to returnee migrants, for effective use of remittances.
+- The government and recruitment agencies are able to improve the scope and quality of services.

-- The government is able to provide skills training and assess them (in line with internationally recognized occupational titles).
+- The government is able to verify and provide skills training and assess them (in line with internationally recognized occupational titles).

 - Internationale Arbeitsorganisation

-The primary target beneficiaries of the project are Bangladeshi migrants in the countries of destination as well as potential Bangladeshi migrants who will emigrate from Bangladesh.
-It is expected that more than 2 million Bangladeshis will depart from the country in the project period, and at least 50% (i.e. 1 million migrants) will enjoy better protection of human and labour rights, once the policy is operational and the relevant institutions strengthened.
+The primary target beneficiaries of the project are the Bangladeshi migrants in the countries of destination as well as the potential Bangladeshi migrants who will emigrate from Bangladesh.
+It is expected that at least 2 million Bangladeshis will depart from the country in the project period, and at least 50% (i.e. 1 million migrants) will enjoy better protection of human and labour rights, once the policy is operational and the relevant institutions strengthened.